 One telling moment came after the presentations, when Jakobsson asked the audience which of two "solutions" they thought would work better: educating the public, or better technology.
 I pointed out that what he was really offering users was a choice between paying more (hours) or paying more (dollars, to technology vendors).
 I then asked why he hadn't mentioned the third option, which is to shift the financial pain to the vendors (which is what brought the problem of credit card fraud under control).
 He dodged, but Aaron Emigh didn't, so I'm going to see if I can get Aaron's slide set, and post it here.

 bookstores in the downtown core of St Louis, at all".
 The nearest (according to both hotel staff and conference organizers) is a 15-minute drive away---in another county.

-Sunday: up at quarter to five to get to the airport for a 7:15 flight that didn't take off until 8:45, which meant that I missed my 10:59 in Cincinnati, and had to get the 1:10 instead, so I didn't get home until 3:20.
+: up at quarter to five to get to the airport for a 7:15 flight that didn't take off until 8:45, which meant that I missed my 10:59 in Cincinnati, and had to get the 1:10 instead, so I didn't get home until 3:20.
 Very happy to walk through the door; very happy to have someone else happy that I was walking through the door.